PiratesOnlineRewritten/Pirates-Online-Rewritten/README.md

 ## License

-PiratesOnlineRewritten is licensed under the "MIT License" for more info, refer to the [LICENSE](LICENSE) file.
+PiratesOnlineRewritten is licensed under the "BSD 3-Clause" for more info, refer to the [LICENSE](LICENSE) file.